deepjs/deepjs/DOCS/asynch/promises-subtilities.md

 # Promises subitlities

-Good promised pattern are sometimes quite subtils and here is some tips to use it more correctly.
+Good promised patterns are sometimes quite subtils and here is some tips to use it more correctly.

 ## Natural linearisation